 We’re in a fast moving situation with a pandemic that changes daily – nothing is certain resulting in no hard planning.
 Live events cancelled or tour dates rescheduled for later in the year, or in some cases 2022.
 The entertainment industry is being starved and left in the red.

-Bands are waiting for a message to ping – it’s back on, off you go and normal life resumes – or maybe not.
+Bands are waiting for a message to ping – it’s back on, off you go – or maybe not.
 Like being stuck in a holding pattern waiting for permission to go.
-Forever on amber?
+Forever amber?

-But the Tygers are preparing themselves for the green light.
+The Tygers are preparing themselves for a green light.
 After the departure of guitarist Micky Crystal in April 2020 – a member for seven years and releasing one of their best albums in Ritual – time has come for someone else to step up, and into the cage.